hdShang/arxiv-daily/docs/cs-RO/2025-09-16/papers/250912594v2-the-better-you-learn-the-smarter-you-prune-towards-efficient-vision-.md

 ---
 layout: default
-title: The Better You Learn, The Smarter You Prune: Towards Efficient Vision-language-action Models via Differentiable Token Pruning
+title: "The Better You Learn, The Smarter You Prune: Towards Efficient Vision-language-action Models via Differentiable Token Pruning"
 ---

 # The Better You Learn, The Smarter You Prune: Towards Efficient Vision-language-action Models via Differentiable Token Pruning